tommythorsen/webpayments-demo/proposals/Apps and Workers 2.md

 ## Proposal

 This proposal may not be completely water proof at this point, but it's meant more as a starting point for further discussion, than as a ready-to-cut-and-paste-into-the-spec kind of proposal.
+In particular, the interaction with the Web App Manifest specification in step 3 of the first algorithm needs some thinking through.

 ### Algorithm that is run on Service Worker installation